FAQ: Frequently Asked Questions

 Do you pierce and/or tattoo minors?

 Yes.
 However, the minimum age for tattoo or piercing is 16 years old.
-Minors must be accompanied by a parent or legal guardian, and both must provide valid photo ID.
-A birth certificate or other proof of guardianship may be required as well.
-If the minor does not have a state or federal ID, a current school ID along with a birth certificate may be accepted.
+Minors must be accompanied by a parent or legal guardian, both must provide valid photo ID, and a birth certificate (original or certified copy!) or other proof of guardianship will be required.
+If the minor does not have a state or federal ID, a current school ID may be acceptable.
 In addition, we require that our parental consent form be notarized by an outside source for each procedure on a minor.
 You can find this in the forms tab of our website or you can pick one up at the studio.
 The parent or guardian is required to be present to sign off on the procedure.
-They are permitted to leave after the details are finalized and the proper documents are signed; The minor will not be authorized to make any changes to the design or piercing without the parent or legal guardian present.
+They are permitted to leave after the details are finalized and the proper documents are signed; The minor will not be authorized to make any changes to the tattoo design or piercing without the parent or legal guardian present.

 What sterile measures are taken?